fleiflei/acf-admin-columns/readme.txt

 Version: 0.1

-Allows you to enable columns for your ACF fields in post and taxonomy overviews (e.g. "All Posts").
+Allows you to enable columns for your ACF fields in post and taxonomy overviews (e.g. "All Posts") in the Wordpress admin backend.
 This plugin requires a recent version of plugin "Advanced Custom Fields" (ACF).

 ## Description ##